Cyberlorians/Articles/MaliciousActivityandSentinelP4.md

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/customtemplatelogicappcreate.png)

 After the playbook has imported we need to configure permissions for the logic app.
-Note - the logic app runs as a mananged identity but will need Microsoft Sentinel Responder permissions.
+Disclaimer: the logic app runs as a mananged identity but will need Microsoft Sentinel Responder permissions.
 To begin, navigate to your new IP2GEOComments logic app and go to "Identity" tab.
 You should see the status is "On".
 Now click on "Azure Role Assignments".

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/logicapppermissions.png)

 After clicking on "Azure Role Assignments" tab, click "Add role assignment (Preview).
 Chose your subscription, resource group and Role as shown in the image.
-Note - for this setup the only option is to set the permissions at the same resource group for "Microsoft Sentinel Responder" permission as the most least privilege assignment.
+Disclaimer: for this setup the only option is to set the permissions at the same resource group for "Microsoft Sentinel Responder" permission as the most least privilege assignment.
 You can set the SAME permission at the Sentinel Log Analytics Workspace for more granularity.
 After adding, save the permissions.

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/logicapppermissions2.png)